-3 Results
+3. Results

-3.1 Spatial distribution of onset amplitudes
+3.1.
+Spatial distribution of onset amplitudes

-Figures 3, 4 and 5 show the observed onset amplitudes, corrected for geometrical spreading and attenuation, in relation to the azimuth and the theoretical sensitivity.
-A subset of case studies (HCMR, MONTEREY, HENGILL-GFZ, GRÍMSVÖTN), yet cristal clear only in MONTEREY, exhibits a first-order influence of the incidence angle and, consequently, of the theoretical sensitivity, on onset amplitudes (Fig. 3a, 3b, 4f, 5d).
-However, NESTOR, MEUST, and RHONEGLETSCHER case studies show an opposite, yet weak, behaviour (Fig. 3c, 3d, 5b).
-No clear dependences on the incidence angle are observed for all other case studies (Fig. 3e, 4b, 4c, 4d, 4e, 5a, 5c).
+Figs. 3, 4, and 5, show the observed onset amplitudes, corrected for geometrical spreading and attenuation, in relation to the azimuth and the theoretical sensitivity.
+A subset of case studies (HCMR, MONTEREY, HENGILL-GFZ, GRÍMSVÖTN), but crystal clear only in MONTEREY, exhibits a first-order influence of the incidence angle and, consequently, of the theoretical sensitivity, on onset amplitudes (Figs. 3a, 3b, 4f, 5d).
+However, NESTOR, MEUST, and RHONEGLETSCHER case studies show an opposite, rather weak, behaviour (Figs. 3c, 3d, 5b).
+No clear dependences on the incidence angle are observed for all other case studies (Figs. 3e, 4b, 4c, 4d, 4e, 5a, and 5c).
 Notably, amplitude variations related to the incidence angle are 1-2 orders of magnitude lower than the observed scattering for fixed azimuth.
-Indeed, after correcting the amplitudes for the decay with epicentral distance (eq.
-1), the residuals should in principle reflect the influence of both signal polarization along the array and/or radiation pattern from the source, which is not coherently visible from our results.
-While we cannot completely rule out the source effects, due to a lack of prior information, we observe a lack of generalized and simple correlation with the incidence angle, in favour of more complex dependencies.
+Indeed, after correcting the amplitudes for the decay with epicentral distance (Eq.
+1), the residuals should in principle reflect the influence of both signal polarisation along the array and/or radiation pattern from the source, which is not coherently visible from our results.
+While we cannot completely rule out the source effects, due